PedJay/Jay-Portfolio/README.md

-# Neeraj Rajbhar — Portfolio
+# Jayesh Pednekar — Portfolio

 A responsive portfolio built with HTML, CSS and vanilla JavaScript.